amalagaura/camunda-workflow/README.md

 ```ruby
   start_response = Camunda::ProcessDefinition.start_with_variables id: 'CamundaWorkflow', variables: { x: 'abcd' }, businessKey: 'WorkflowBusinessKey'
 ```
-**Camunda cannot handle snake case variables, all snake_case variables are converted to camelCase before an request is sent to the REST api.
+**Camunda cannot handle snake case variables, all snake_case variables are serialized to camelCase before a request is sent to the REST api.
 Variables returned back from the Camunda API will be deserialized back to snake_case.**

 `{ my_variable: "xyz" }`